brahle/django-quickstart/README.md

-The production environment is inside a [virtual environment] (http://docs.python-guide.org/en/latest/dev/virtualenvs/) and we add the activation script of the environment to the git reposiotry. *This is the reason it doesn't work with multiple servers/clients.*
+The production environment is inside a [virtual environment] (http://docs.python-guide.org/en/latest/dev/virtualenvs/) and we add the activation script of the environment to the git reposiotry. *Note: this is the reason the script doesn't mix well with multiple servers/clients - we need to recreate the environment on the "pure" client.*

-Inside the virtual environment, we have the following (interesting) directories:

-* `<PROJECT_NAME>` - which is where the git repository is at.
-* ...

 TODO(brahle): **major** Allow users from other servers to simply duplicate the virtual environment.